M.A., LPC Intern

-Integrity means upholding the truth that lies within each of us.
-Counseling helps discover that truth.
-I believe becoming more aware reveals options from which an individual can choose the healthiest opportunities.
-When we uphold the truth that lies within us, amazing things can happen.
+I believe there is an authenticity and a truth that lies within each of us.
+Counseling can help discover that truth.
+In my experience, becoming more aware often reveals options from which an individual can choose the healthiest opportunities.
+When discovering the truth that lies within us, amazing things can happen!

 LPC Interns hold a masters degree in counseling, which includes a supervised practicum working directly with clients in a counseling setting.
 Additionally they have passed the National Counselor Examination (NCE) and completed the Texas State Board of Examiners of Professional Counselors requirements to hold an LPC Intern license.

 When a counselor is licensed as a LPC Intern it is an indication they are working towards full licensure with the State of Texas as a licensed professional counselor (LPC).
 This process requires the counselor to complete a supervised internship of 3000 hours with a LPC Supervisor (LPC-S).